-1.1 Introduction and terms of reference
+1.1 Introduction

-John Spain Associates, Planning & Development Consultants, and the associated environmental consultants, have been commissioned by its client, IMRF II Frascati Limited Partnership acting through its general partner Davy IMRF II GP Limited, to prepare an Environmental Impact Assessment Report (EIAR) in respect of an application for a proposed strategic housing development at the Frascati Centre, Frascati Road, Blackrock, Co.
-Dublin (formerly known as Frascati Shopping Centre).
+John Spain Associates, Planning & Development Consultants, and the associated environmental consultants, have been commissioned by its client, J. Murphy (Developments) Limited, to prepare an Environmental Impact Assessment Report (EIAR) in respect of a Strategic Housing Development application on lands at Fosterstown North, Swords, Co.
+Dublin.